jariarkko/arch-model-t/README.md

-# Recommendations for Centralisation and Encryption
+# Challenges and Changes in the Internet Threat Model

 This is the working area for an individual Internet-Draft.